Select which cookies you accept

 We also partner with Self Space, offering our workforce straightforward access to flexible specialist therapy sessions, bookable digitally via an app or via their website.

 As a member of a number of industry bodies, our staff are also able to access several helplines, resources and services for creatives and those working within the theatre industry, which we share regularly.

 We run two buddying schemes at The Old Vic – one for new starters joining the company and one for parents returning from parental leave.
-After all, it is a big event starting a new role and becoming a new parent and staff are here to support each other through the tough times and lend a listening ear.
+After all, it is a big event starting a new role and becoming a new parent and staff are here to support each other.

 We seek regular feedback from our workforce to understand where we can improve our support offering to ensure our teams feel well supported.

 The Old Vic is London’s independent not-for-profit theatre, a world leader in creativity and entertainment.
 The Old Vic, 103 The Cut, London SE1 8NB. oldvictheatre.com

 Let’s recruit together and find your next colleague.